What is Appdome-DEV

-This Knowledge Base article explains Appdome-DEV, the role it plays in CI/CD processes and how it offers DevOps an accelerated mobile app lifecycle workflow.
+This Knowledge Base article answers the What is Appdome-DEV question and describes the role it plays in CI/CD processes and how it offers DevOps an accelerated mobile app lifecycle workflow.

 Appdome-DEV empowers mobile developers to customize, enhance and deploy their apps to public and private app stores and offers: